lexyleinchen/Belqen/README.md

 ## AI Documentation Disclosure

-Parts of the project documentation, including this README and the custom license, were drafted with assistance from generative AI.
+Parts of the Belqen project documentation and repository support files were drafted with assistance from generative AI.

+This includes:

+* `README.md`
+* `LICENSE`
+* `SECURITY.md`
+* `CODE_OF_CONDUCT.md`
+* `CONTRIBUTING.md`
+* GitHub issue templates
+* GitHub pull request templates

+Generative AI assistance was used **only for documentation, wording, structure, and related non-source-code text**.

+All AI-assisted text was reviewed by the Author, **lexyleinchen**, and was edited, revised, or otherwise adjusted where necessary before being included in the project.

-This disclosure applies **only to documentation drafting**.
+This disclosure applies **only to documentation, repository metadata, templates, and other non-source-code text**.

-The Belqen source code itself remains **100% human-written** and was created by the Author without generative AI, AI coding assistants, or AI-generated code.
+The Belqen source code itself remains **100% human-written** and was created by the Author, **lexyleinchen**, without the use of generative AI, AI coding assistants, or AI-generated source code.

+No AI-generated source code or AI-generated source-code modifications have been added to Belqen.

 ## Copyright